 Considering just Calvinism, there are subdivisions recognized as such (of course there are many sub subgroups and sub-sub-sub subgroups as well).
 A few of the subgroups have been called: Arminianism.
 That's right, Arminians are a subgroup of the Calvinists, just like all the Protestant churches are a subgroup of the Catholic church, and the cults are a subgroup of the Protestant church.
 Tell me when you get confused so I'll know I'm not alone.
 The sub groups are, as an example: the Hyper-Calvinists; the Four Point Calvinists; the Neo-Calvinists; the Neo-Orthodoxy Calvinists; the Lapsarianists; and the Christian Reconstructionists (which, I suppose, would include at least some of the cults).

-In the 1970's there were estimated to be over 33,000 different denominations in this world.
+In the 1970's there were estimated to be over 33,000 different denominations in this world (according to one source).
 With all the dividing and subdividing since that date, I wonder how many more there are now?
 Of course the figure given here is not derived from proper accounting by the one conducting the research.
 But all of us know, just by looking at our own city phone directory, that there are many hundreds of very different theologies in this world.

 Or is such information relegated to the theologians and the pastors of the various churches, do you think?